 •Rainbow trout are native to the Pacific drainages of western North America but have been introduced throughout mountain streams in North Carolina, according to the N.C.
 Wildlife Resources Commission.
-As with other trout, rainbows inhabit streams, rivers, ponds and lakes with good water quality and temperatures that rarely exceed 70 F. Spawning occurs primarily in late winter.
+As with other trout, rainbows inhabit streams, rivers, ponds and lakes with good water quality and temperatures that rarely exceed 70 F. They have a tendency, more so than brook or brown trout, to live in faster currents.
+Spawning occurs primarily in late winter.
 The rainbow trout is named because of the broad, lateral stripe on its sides, which ranges from pink to red.
 Its back is olive-green, its belly is whitish, with heavy black speckling on all fins and the entire body.

 •A brown trout is golden brown to olive brown with yellowish sides.
 Its back and sides have dark spots encircled with light yellow or white.
 Some brown trout also have orange or red spots on their sides.
 Native to Europe and western Asia, according to the Resources Commission, brown trout were introduced to North America in the late 1800s.
 Brown trout are often reclusive and live close to underwater structures, such as fallen trees and undercut banks.
 Larger specimens can often be caught near dark and after rain storms that result in dingy water.
+They can survive slightly warmer water temperatures than other trout species.
 Spawning primarily occurs in the fall.